tosdr/tosback-versions/Grammarly/Privacy Policy.md

     *   What happens if Grammarly closes my account?
 *   Will this Privacy Policy ever change?
 *   EU-U.S. &.
 Swiss-U.S. Privacy Shield
-*   For EEA and Swiss users
+*   For EEA, Swiss, and UK users
 *   *   What rights do I have, and how can I exercise them?
     *   Who is Grammarly’s EEA Representative?
+    *   Data transfers
 *   For California users
 *   *   Supplemental Privacy Notice for California residents
     *   Summary of information we collect
     *   Rights
     *   California Shine the Light
 *   For Nevada users
+*   For Brazil users
 *   For EDU users
 *   Contact us

-Privacy PolicyEffective as of June 24, 2020
+Privacy PolicyEffective as of September 18, 2020The previous version is here.

 At Grammarly, we care about the privacy of your data and are committed to protecting it.
 This Privacy Policy explains what information we collect about you and why.
 We hope you will read it carefully.